 Looks like these guys don’t …miso trick.

-NOTE: Gridiron is open now.
+NOTE: Gridiron is open for lunch and dinner Monday-Friday, and for just dinner on Saturdays.
 You can find out more, and make a booking at their website right HERE.

 Gridiron | COMO Metropolitan London, 19 Old Park Lane, W1K 1LB